alphanodes/redmine_lightbox/README.md

 This plugin lets you preview image (JPG, GIF, PNG, BMP) and PDF attachments in a lightbox based on [fancybox](https://fancyapps.com/fancybox/3/).

-If you click on a thumbnail, lightbox view opens.
-You have to enable thumbnails in your Redmine settings.
-If you do not enable thumbnails, you cannot use lightbox view.

 Requirements
 ------------